IBM/universal-connectors/filter-plugin/logstash-filter-s3-guardium/README.md

 # S3-Guardium Logstash filter plug-in

 This is a [Logstash](https://github.com/elastic/logstash) filter plug-in for the univer***REMOVED***l connector that is featured in IBM Security Guardium.
 It parses S3 database events into a Guardium record instance (which is a standard structure made out of several parts).
 The information is then sent over to Guardium.
 Guardium records include the accessor (the person who tried to access the data), the session, data, and exceptions.
 If there are no errors, the data contains details about the query "construct".
-The contstruct details the main action (verb) and collections (objects) involved.
+The construct details the main action (verb) and collections (objects) involved.

 The plug-in is free and open-source (Apache 2.0).
 It can be used as a starting point to develop additional filter plug-ins for Guardium univer***REMOVED***l connector.